CanarysAutomations/autoprovision-github-resources/README.md

 - only existing teams in the organization will be considered
 - Admin access to the organization for creating the repositories
-- Excel File with Team Names, repositories and permissions
+- Excel File with Team Names and permissions
 - GitHub PAT Token must be authorized to access the required organization

 ## Usage Instructions :memo: